-Students with Disabilities who are transferring within the district can register at their zoned school unless they need to request an address change for special transportation, request special education transportation per an IEP team decision or receive a change in placement assignment based on an IEP determination, and any other requests that cannot be processed at the local zoned school.
+Students with Disabilities who are transferring within the district can register at their zoned school unless the following are required:

+- To request an address change for special transportation per an IEP; or - to receive a change in placement assignment based on an IEP determination

 These factors must be addressed by coming to the Program for Exceptional Students at the Muscogee County Public Education Center, 2960 Macon Road, Columbus, GA.
-If you need additional assistance, please email parenthelp@muscogee.k12.ga.us or call 706-748-2225.
+If you need additional assistance, please email parentconnection@muscogee.k12.ga.us or call 706-748-2230.